 Communicating your value all year long

 More importantly – do you talk about taxes with your clients all year, not just in April?
 At Russell Investments, we believe every season is tax season.
-For example, investors traditionally receive their T3, T4 and T5 forms, early in the year, while it’s still winter.
-Most tax filing deadlines fall in the spring, and we believe that after those deadlines have passed, it’s a great time for advisors to conduct a review of their tax status with their clients.
+For example, investors traditionally receive their 1099-DIV form early in the year, while it’s still winter.
+Tax Day falls in the spring, and we believe that after the filing deadline has passed, it’s a great time for advisors to conduct a review of the tax form with their clients.
 This could offer the opportunity to structure their investments in a more optimal way to hopefully pay fewer taxes next year.
-In the summer, advisors have the opportunity to build relationships with Chartered Professional Accountants and review their clients’ portfolios for taxable assets that could benefit from tax management.
+In the summer, advisors have the opportunity to build relationships with CPAs and review their clients’ portfolios for taxable assets that could benefit from tax management.
 And in the fall, advisors can discuss the potential impact of capital gain distributions on their clients’ investment returns and look for ways to address that impact.

-I think I was able to convince my friend that a financial advisor is worth the cost, even if all the advisor does is help the investor pay fewer taxes on their investments.
+I think I was able to convince my uncle that a financial advisor is worth the cost, even if all the advisor does is help the investor pay fewer taxes on their investments.

 And there’s another thing to bear in mind.
 Using a tax-managed approach can help you stand out from advisors who don’t.
 We believe helping clients improve their after-tax wealth can be a great way for those tax-smart advisors to reinforce their value while potentially gaining new business.
-I’m pretty sure my friend is going to mention our conversation to her friends, who in turn may want to find a tax-smart advisor.
+I’m pretty sure my uncle is going to mention our conversation to his friends, who in turn will likely want to find a tax-smart advisor.